$E_n$-cell attachments and a local-to-global principle for homological stability: Homological stability for configuration spaces with labels

-So we are done if we can prove that the limiting homology $\mr{colim}_{k \to \infty} H_*(C_k(M;E))$ is finitely-generated in each degree.
-There is a scanning map $C_k(M;E) \to \Gamma^c_k(M,\dot{TM} \wedge E_+)$, where $\Gamma^c_k$ are the degree $k$ compactly-supported sections and $\dot{TM} \wedge E_+$ is the fiberwise smash product of the fiberwise one-point compactification of the tangent space with $E$ with a fiberwise disjoint basepoint.
+So we are done if we can prove that the limiting homology $\mr{colim}_{k \to \infty} H_*(C^\pi_k(M))$ is finitely-generated in each degree.
+There is a scanning map $C^\pi_k(M) \to \Gamma^c_k(M,\dot{TM} \wedge E_+)$, where $\Gamma^c_k$ are the degree $k$ compactly-supported sections and $\dot{TM} \wedge E_+$ is the fiberwise smash product of the fiberwise one-point compactification of the tangent space with the disjoint union of $E$ and a fiberwise disjoint basepoint.
 There are stabilization maps between the components of this section space by introducing a collection of compactly supported degree 1 or -1 sections at the boundary.
 These are all weak equivalences.

-Remark that limiting homology $\mr{colim}_{k \to \infty} H_*(C_k(M;E))$ is given by the homology of $\tilde{C}(M;E) = \mr{hocolim}_{k \to \infty} C_k(M;E)$, where we take the homotopy colimit over $t$.
+Remark that limiting homology $\mr{colim}_{k \to \infty} H_*(C^\pi_k(M))$ is given by the homology of $\tilde{C}^\pi(M) = \mr{hocolim}_{k \to \infty} C^\pi_k(M)$, where we take the homotopy colimit over $t$.
 The scanning map then induces a map

 where the latter homotopy equivalence follows from the fact that all stabilization maps for the section spaces are weak equivalence.
 That map is a homology equivalence follows by induction over handles, a result which can be found in \cite{manthorpetillmann}.